aitoroses/floxide/docs/architecture/reactive-node-implementation.md

 # Reactive Node Implementation

-This document describes the implementation details of reactive nodes in the Flowrs framework.
+This document describes the implementation details of reactive nodes in the Floxide framework.

 ## Overview

-Reactive nodes in Flowrs provide stream-based processing capabilities with proper backpressure handling and error management.
+Reactive nodes in Floxide provide stream-based processing capabilities with proper backpressure handling and error management.

 ## Core Components